 AmCham team continues to operate, and we are available on the phone, Microsoft Teams, WhatsApp, Zoom, and email to handle all your requests and issues.
 We’ve already started preparing a gradual and controlled exit from the quarantine, and you can check our Lockdown Exit Plan.
 The starting point for us will be the 4th stage of quarantine, in the Ukrainian Government's COVID-19 plan.
 We don't have an exact date for when that may be at the moment, but we are ready to start implementation once it is announced.

-We are delighted to present a new project to support businesses during these unprecedented times in Ukraine – Leadership in Times of Crisis.
+We continue our Leadership in Times of Crisis project on social media to support business during these challenging times.
 By showing how AmCham members are turning challenges into opportunities, supporting their employees, and helping Ukrainians, we want to add a little positivity during this lockdown.
 Join the project and share your story.
 For more details, please contact Yuliana Chyzhova, Senior Communications Officer, firstname.lastname@example.org

 Impact on Business:

 The American Chamber of Commerce in Ukraine, in partnership with AmCham member companies, conducted a series of surveys.
 These surveys are aimed at understanding the impact of coronavirus on business, getting to know the companies’ support of the country and society, identifying key concerns and ideas on Ukraine's reopening strategy that will help businesses and the economy at large.
 Please, read the results of the surveys:

 - Ukraine Covid-19 Business Impact Survey, March 2020

 - Ukraine Covid-19 Business Impact Survey Vol 2, March 2020

 - Potential Salary Review in 2020, July 2020

 - COVID-19 Ukraine Business Impact Survey: 6 Months of Lockdown, October 2020